 My Nonprofit Reviews

-Review for Speakeasydc, Washington, DC, USA
+Review for Story District, Washington, DC, USA

 Speakeasy DC was contracted by the National Assembly of State Arts Agencies to design and deliver a four hour session for 50 state arts agency arts education managers as part of the 2012 Professional Development Institute (PDI).